2014 Presidential Dollar Value Checker: Errors List, ā€œPā€, “D” & “S” Mint Mark Worth

 2014 Calvin Coolidge Presidential Dollar Value

-Both Philadelphia and Denver mints produced business strikes, with edge lettering applied in a separate process after striking—creating Position A (lettering reads upside-down when portrait faces up) and Position B (lettering reads normally) varieties.
-San Francisco struck proof versions, including a “With Signature” designation sought by registry collectors.
+The 2014 Coolidge dollar exists in both Position A and Position B for Philadelphia and Denver strikes.
+The edge lettering is applied after striking, creating Position A (lettering reads upside-down when the portrait faces up) and Position B (lettering reads right-side up).
+A San Francisco “With Signature” proof designation is sought by registry set builders.

 2014-P Calvin Coolidge Position A Presidential Dollar Price/Grade Chart